 Building a trade journal could go a long way in limiting your daily losses as well.
 Through journaling, you will learn more about yourself and your trading behaviors than you realize.
 This will force you to review your trades and better understand what is hurting your performance.

 This rule is important for three major reasons.
 Reason number one, it creates emotional and psychological clarity when you are trading.
 Trading can be a very mentally taxing experience.
 However, if you already know that you will only lose x amount of dollars per day, it makes trading considerably easier, no matter the circumstances.

 The second reason is that this is a great way to critique yourself and improve as a trader.
 Everybody will have an off day.
 It is a fact of life and a fact of trading.
 However, if you are consistently hitting your daily loss limit, it could be a sign that you need to improve and learn to read the markets better.
 Hitting your loss limit frequently signals that you may be doing something wrong rather than the market behaving abnormally.
 Market crashes like what happened in March 2020 only usually happen once a decade, for example.

 The third and final reason is that if you can cap your down days while being profitable on most days, you can quickly move towards a path of more consistent profitability.

 It should not matter whether or not you are funded.
 Some kind of daily loss rule should be an important component of a well-rounded trading strategy.
-Whether it is implementing some sort of stop-loss limit or a strict percentage guideline never to be broken, implementing a daily loss rule instills discipline, risk management, and quality decision making.
+Whether implementing a stop-loss limit or a strict percentage guideline never to be broken, implementing a daily loss rule instills discipline, risk management, and quality decision-making.
 Everyone has off days in the markets.
-No matter if you are funded or not, a daily loss rule caps your losses and keeps you stable.
+Whether you are funded or not, a daily loss rule caps your losses and keeps you stable.
 Both personally and as a trader.